dashluu/AirNotes-web/README.md

 ## :warning: Known issues

-* Streaming response is not working for Safari
+* Streaming response is not working for Safari.
-* UI is not great for small-screen devices
+* UI is not great for small-screen devices.
-* Some UI elements do not animate smoothly
+* Some UI elements do not animate smoothly.
-* Untested email and password reset
+* Untested email and password reset.
-* Pagination might work incorrectly if the data is updated(removed or inserted) continuously
+* Pagination might work incorrectly if the data is updated(removed or inserted) continuously.
-* Search is still limited, especially home page search
+* Search is still limited, especially home page search.